Personal

 A surprising majority of English teachers here are tourists, even if they are here for years, even decades.
 The excuses I have heard are:

-- “Korea is too weird.
-People don’t accept me because they think I’m weird” (are you sure you are not confusing weird with deviant?)
+• “Korea is too weird.
+People don’t accept me because they think I’m weird” (are you sure you are not confusing weird with rude?)

-- “I’m black / latina / gay / lesbian / fat / skinny / hairy.
-People don’t like me here” (oh dear)
+• “I’m black / latina / gay / lesbian / fat / skinny / hairy.
+People don’t like me here” (oh dear, there might be a valid point here, but there’s also a possibility that they self-victimize and keep feeding into their narrative)

 And with these excuses, they only spend time with other expats, or Korean-Americans, or Westernised Koreans, which leads them even further and further astray from getting to know anything about Korea at all (By the way, I know black, latina, fat, skinny, hairy, tall, gay, and lesbian foreigners who have settled down in Korea quite well.
 What do they have in common?
-Oh, they speak some Korean, and don’t blame everything on Korea).
+Oh, they speak some Korean, and actually talk to other Koreans).

 Korea is different from Western countries.
-And yes, we have social problems.
+Yes, we have social problems, I can start listing them already.
 But you adapting to Korea is mostly a matter of personal effort.
 Have you read books on Korean history?
 Have you talked with Koreans?
 Have you actually, really, tried to learn the language?
 After all these efforts, have people treated you in a discriminative way based on some aspect of your personal life?

 Just flip the story and think: a Korean who lives in the US while working a job doesn’t learn the language at all and fails to integrate into society.
 They’d probably call the person problematic: Didn’t she have any friends?
 Didn’t he have a life there, I mean, what did they do for five years?